Agronomy

 Minnesota Long-Term Agricultural Research Network (LTARN)

-We study cropping systems within the larger framework of the Minnesota Long-term Agricultural Research Network (LTARN).
 Our LTARN cropping systems research investigates how crop diversity can be used to reduce risk across various landscapes and scales.
 Data collected is used to understand the source of variability in production output.
 We also utilize the data to establish guidelines for cropping system choices that improve production output and efficiency, while also addressing environmental and ecological considerations.

 LTARN